Poulter River (I/II) via Casey Saddle

 Options for continuing paddling

-With a car shuttle, you could easily combine the Poulter with an extra day or two through the Waimakarirri Gorge (II/II+) which is detailed on a separate page.
+With a car shuttle, you could easily combine the Poulter with an extra day or two through the Waimakarirri Gorge (II) which is detailed on a separate page.

-The Canterbury Kayaking website (paddle training provider) has a good list of flow sites for the area, and reccomendations for flows for the nearby Waimakarirri Gorge trip.
+The Canterbury Kayaking website (a paddle training provider) has a good list of flow sites for the area, and other recommendations for flows & weather considerations for the nearby Waimakarirri Gorge trip.

 It’s a good idea to consider the wind forecast for the Canterbury High Country ; Canterbury is fequently home to the ‘nor-wester’ which can make packrafting a challenge or threaten safety.